JesusGR4/instapybot/README.md

 the system must allow to config the following:
     1. Set a list of hashtag target.
     2. Set how many users follow per day related to a hashtag.
-    3. Set how many users unfollow per day related to a hastag.
-    4. Set a list of influencers.
+    3. Set a list of influencers.
-    5. Set how many users follow per day related to a influencers.
+    4. Set how many users follow per day related to a influencers.
-    6. Set how many users unfollow per day related to a influencers.
-    7. Set a list of commentaries to write in posts related to a hashtag.
+    5. Set a list of commentaries to write in posts related to a hashtag.
-    8. Set how many likes give in posts related to a hashtag.
+    6. Set how many likes give in posts related to a hashtag.
-    9. Show the list of likes given.
+    7. Show the list of likes given.
 System must allow to choose the day to show.
-    10. Set the schedule that the system must like posts.
+    8. Set the schedule that the system must like posts.
-    11. Set the schedule that the system must comment posts.
+    9. Set the schedule that the system must comment posts.
-    12. Set the schedule that the system must follow people.
+    10. Set the schedule that the system must follow people.
+    11. Set how many people unfollow who didn't folloy to the account.
 5. Choose which strategy is active.
 Just one strategy can be active.

 Infrastructure